We are committed to supporting districts and schools through a comprehensive model of training, classroom coaching, and ongoing technical assistance.

 - Improvement Cycles: Implementation of any new set of practices will result in challenges along the way.
 Feedback systems will insure that we are building on successes and eliminating barriers along the way.

-In addition to open Professional Development Offerings
+In addition to open Professional Learning Offerings

 across the course of the school year, the Kalamazoo RESA Instructional Center provides services and support to schools and districts in the region through a continuum of support customized to the individual needs of the district or school.